 The Human Relations program will be recognized for excellence in education and research, promoting social justice, service, and scholarship for the betterment of society.

 The Department of Human Relations was founded in 1970 with a mission to train graduate students to be agents of social change.
-The department has grown to include a Bachelor of Arts (BA) in Human Relations in Norman and a Master’s degree in Human Relations (MHR) on the University of Oklahoma campuses in Norman and Tulsa, as well as through OU’s College of Continuing Education’s Advanced Programs.
+The department has grown to include a Bachelor of Arts (BA) in Human Relations in Norman and a Master’s degree in Human Relations (MHR) on the University of Oklahoma campuses in Norman and Tulsa, as well as through OU’s College of Continuing Education’s Extended Campus programs.

 LPC Test Prep Workshop

 All workshops have concluded.
-Please check back often for updates on future workshops.
+Please check back for updates on future workshops.

 "When making the decision to pursue Human Relations as an undergraduate I had to question, what does Human Relations mean?
 I quickly realized that it would challenge me to understand myself.
 The phrase I have heard most is “Human Relations helps one to better understand themselves so they are better equipped to help others.”
 I believe that my philosophy as well falls in line with this same philosophy.
 Human relations has focused on making me a better version of myself, because in doing so I have been able help everyone around me.
 Human relations builds active participants of the community that will serve everyone around them and overall grow the communities of the world."